Anti-slavery & Human Trafficking Policy Statement

 Due diligence process for preventing slavery and human trafficking

-The following systems are in place as part of STI’s commitment to tackling modern slavery and human trafficking:
+The following systems are in place as part of Satuit’s commitment to tackling modern slavery and human trafficking:

-• Monitoring of potential risk areas in STI’s supply chain via a risk assessment having due regard to the indicators of forced labour outlined in all applicable US laws and regulations and guidance as contained in the principles of the UN’s Universal Declaration of Human Rights
+• Monitoring of potential risk areas in Satuit’s supply chain via a risk assessment having due regard to the indicators of forced labour outlined in all applicable US laws and regulations and guidance as contained in the principles of the UN’s Universal Declaration of Human Rights.

 • Long-standing relationships with well-respected, regulated service suppliers.

-• Close and continuous oversight of all material STI service providers.
+• Close and continuous oversight of all material Satuit service providers.

-ersonnel are required to avoid any activity that might lead to, or suggest, a breach of this statement.
-Staff are encouraged to raise concerns, making use of STI’s grievance procedures which are contained in STI’s Employee Handbook.
+Personnel are required to avoid any activity that might lead to, or suggest, a breach of this statement.
+Staff are encouraged to raise concerns, making use of Satuit’s grievance procedures which are contained in Satuit’s Employee Handbook.

 Supplier adherence to our values